gammawyvern/GammaWyvern/README.md

 - Hey, I’m Keagen Talsma.
 I'm doing what I do.
 - I know Java very well, and I'm efficient in Python as well.
-- Right now I'm working on a desktop audio equalizer built with .NET.
 - I like playing video games and listening to music.

+Check out some of my projects:
+- CIS-350 Equalizer: An equalizer built in .NET with NAudio
+- CoreFisher: An auto fishing script for the game Core Keeper in Python
+- DataStructuresAssignments: Assortment of smaller projects focused on related data structures

 <!---
 GammaWyvern/GammaWyvern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.